mame82/misc/gojek_appsflyer.md

 ```

-Unsuprisingly, the respective class is loaded by an in-memory ClassLoader, which itself was loaded from
+Unsuprisingly, the respective class is loaded by an in-memory ClassLoader, which itself was loaded at runtime (constructor can not be hooked with early instrumentation).
-a buffer in RAM.

 Below, an excerpt of the output from the hook: